-I personally like a kit, then I don’t have to search my house for the right ingredients.
-I have the circuit kit on my list of items to get my older toddler (just turned 5) because I ran into a mom at Target, and she raved about them for her son.
+I like a kit, then I don’t have to search my house for the right ingredients.
+I have the circuit kit on my list of items to get my older toddler (who just turned 5) because I ran into a mom at Target, and she raved about them for her son.
 Easter might just be the perfect time to do it!
 For fillers, I would add some science/learning books.

 I love this one because you can use these items right in your backyard!

 These explorer sets are super cute, and you can add some explorer books to a fun backpack as your “basket!”
-My kids would totally be hunting around the yard for hours with this stuff!
-Use the backpacks that come in the kits, or I thought these ones were awesome.
+My kids would be hunting around the yard for hours with this stuff!
+Use the backpacks that come in the kits, or I thought these were awesome.